WagnerBeccard/hassio-addons/README.md

 # hassio-addons
-hass.io addons by Philipp Schmitt
+The try to port a hass.io addon by Philipp Schmitt

 Add to Home Assistant using the repository url: https://github.com/pschmitt/hassio-addons